HOME

 11.Leave it for a few hours and it'll start to settle out.

 12.The cider is now half made.
 It will probably froth a little after being transferred to the jar.
-When you're sure it's calmed down and isn't going to overflow onto the kitchen floor, you should top it up to the air lock. you could do this with water (it will dilute the cider-obviously) -or with some apple juice (better) or with some spare half-made cider from your previous or next batch. (i keep one batch separate for topping up purposes).
+When you're sure it's calmed down and isn't going to overflow onto the kitchen floor, you should top it up to the air lock.
+You could do this with water (it will dilute the cider-obviously) -or with some apple juice (better) or with some spare half-made cider from your previous or next batch. (i keep one batch separate for topping up purposes).

 16.If you want 'still' cider, keep the tops loose OR do not bottle until the taste is DRY (all sugar gone - judge by taste).